RoxieBethyl/DAML/README.md

 ### **[Project 4](https://github.com/RoxieBethyl/DAML/tree/main/Sem%202/Project4): Exotic Searching with ATLAS data and ML Classification**
 - Description not provided.
 (Note: This project lacks a detailed description.
 Consider adding details similar to the previous projects, focusing on objectives, methodologies, and outcomes.)

+## Exercises

+Some of the exercises in this repo focus on the ML implementation for efficent data analysis and to understand how to build robust models for training.